Skip to main content

 Straightforward applications to vary the conditions attached to leave already granted, including conditions attached to bail granted by the Secretary of State

-Of course, there is a wide range of work that a Level 1 adviser is not permitted to do.
+Of course, there is a wide range of work that a Level 1 advisor is not permitted to do.
 You will explore this further in Activity 1.

 Timing: Allow about 15 minutes

-Using information provided by the OISC, go onto an online search engine and identify what a Level 1 adviser is not permitted to do.
+Using an online search engine find the IAA website on GOV.uk and use information provided by the IAA website to identify what work a Level 1 advisor is not permitted to do.
 You can note down what you find in the space below.

 (Hint: you may find the statutory guidance on competence helpful.)